alibaba/butterfly/docs/en-US/group.md

 ### group.removeNode (node)

-*function*： delete node from group
+*function*： delete node from the group

 *param*